 RESEARCH

-I am an economist trained in empirical industrial organization.
-I study how data and AI technologies generate useful information in imperfect markets, and the mechanisms through which this information creates and distributes economic value.
+I am an economist trained in empirical industrial organization and information economics.
+I study how data and AI technologies generate useful information in imperfect markets and the mechanisms through which this information creates and distributes economic value.

 I focus on applications in insurance and digital platforms.
 I specialize in structural modeling, field experiments, and independent collaboration with firms.